davidbraginsky/idaproject_frontend_test/README.md

 - ESLint

 To deploy app locally download files manually or clone the repository.
 Install all dependencies using `npm install`.
 Once all dependencies have been installed deploy app using `npm run serve`.

+### Todo

+- add fallback content for when all items were deleted (currently displays spinner)
+- add thousands seperator (space) for input form (currently only in gallery output)

 ## Author